Bachelor's in Economics and Finance in Rome

 Major Electives for Graduate School Track in Economics and Finance:

-Suggested courses for students planning to pursue graduate studies in economics include: MA 299 Calculus II, EC 491 Mathematical Economics, MA 491 Linear Algebra, MA 492 Mathematical Statistics, and MA 493 Stochastic Calculus for Finance.
+Suggested courses for students planning to pursue graduate studies in economics and finance include: MA 299 Calculus II, EC 491 Mathematical Economics, MA 491 Linear Algebra, MA 492 Mathematical Statistics, MA 493 Stochastic Calculus for Finance, and EC 490 Advanced Financial Economics.